artist book

 mixed media artist book

-If you are curious about this approach to art making, then check out the details of the upcoming class Make Marks + Books.
+If you are curious about this approach to art making, then check out the details of the class Make Marks + Books.

 mark making into books